 WHAT'S THE RISK?

 The flood risk area along the Columbia includes residential neighborhoods and important employment areas, including the Portland International Airport.
-Major floods could cost lives, pollute our drinking water and environment, and affect thousands of jobs.
-Our current flood-control infrastructure does not meet federal standards, but with modest improvements we can protect lives, homes, and businesses in the Portland region.
+Major floods could cost lives, threaten our drinking water and environment, and affect thousands of jobs.
+Our current flood-control infrastructure does not meet the basic federal standards established after Hurricane Katrina.

 WHAT'S THE SOLUTION?

 The Columbia is one of the world’s largest, most powerful rivers.
 A system of flood-control infrastructure–hidden in plain sight–protects the Portland region from devastating floods.
 But the climate is changing and extreme weather threatens vulnerable communities, water quality, and the natural environment.
-The system is nearly 100 years old and requires upgrades.
-Fortunately, there is a simple cost-effective solution.
+The system is over 100 years old and requires upgrades.

 Columbia River History